bmjoy/Sphere-Raycasting/README.md

 __In order for GameObjects to be detected by this ray-cast, it must implement _IInteractable_ interface, also provided by this project.__

-### Prerequisite
-* Project Version: Unity2017.3.1
-* To avoid version conflict, import package __SphereCastTest.unitypackage__ into an existing project and open the scene.
-* I recommend running test with editor screen on to see full functionality.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](License.md) file for details